 As would be normal, the election of the court will also not take effect in the situation that the choice concerns a court other than that which has exclusive jurisdiction.

 When, in matters involving the rights that they have freely under the Romanian law, the parties validly agreed on the jurisdiction of the Romanian courts to hear current or potential litigations relating to such rights, the Romanian courts are the only ones competent.
+Those who need representation in front of a Romanian court can seek assistance from the experts at our law firm in Romania.

 The Romanian court before which the defendant is summoned will remain competent to judge the request, if the defendant appears before the court and makes defense on the merits of the case without invoking the objection to jurisdiction, at the latest by the end of the judicial inquiry before the first court.
 What’s more, the Romanian court may reject the request when it follows that all the circumstances of the dispute have no significant connection with Romania.

 The notion of "forum of necessity" refers to the situation where the Romanian court at the place with which the case has a sufficient connection becomes competent to hear the case, even though the law does not provide for the Romanian jurisdiction, because it follows that it is not possible to file a request abroad or that it can not be reasonably claimed for it to be introduced abroad.
+Our attorneys in Romania can provide clarifications.

 The addressed court will automatically verify its international competence, proceeding according to internal rules regarding jurisdiction, and if it finds that neither it, no other Romanian court is competent on the matter, it rejects the request as not being of Romanian jurisdiction, except for when the forum of necessity becomes applicable.
 The court’s decision is subject to appeal to a higher court.
 It is useful to know that the lack of international jurisdiction of the Romanian courts can be invoked at any stage of the process, even directly in remedies.

 In these cases, the competent Romanian courts shall be determined in accordance with the new Code of Civil Procedure of Romania.
 In case the competent Romanian court can not be determined according to these regulations, the request will be dealt with, following the rules of the material competence, by the Judicature of the 1st District of Bucharest, or by the Bucharest Court.
+Our attorneys in Romania can provide more details.

 Regarding preliminary issues, Romanian law provides that the addressed court can incidentally judge matters not within its competence, but whose resolution is needed to decide on the main claim.
 Moreover, the court competent to hear the original request owns the jurisdiction to equally judge requests for intervention, except when such requests were made only to evade the intervening from the normal jurisdiction, as well as counterclaims.

 Yes, in cases of emergencies, the Romanian court may order provisional, conservational and enforcement measures, regarding persons or property found in Romania on the date of the request, even if, according to the provisions of th Romanian law, that Court would not have had jurisdiction to hear the merits of the case.
+The experts at our law firm in Romania can provide more details.